-If you like canvas string art projects, you’ll love this creative twist for making a wall hanging.
+If you like string art projects, you'll love this creative twist for making a string art on canvas wall hanging

-This Canvas String Art Graffiti project is fun for kids and adults alike.
+This String Art project is fun for kids and adults alike.
 While this is a spray paint project, you can use alternative paints or dyes for younger children.
 Scroll down for the full tutorial and more information.
-This post contains affiliate links.

-- canvas (I like to purchase this 8×10 Canvas Pack which saves me a little money)
+- canvas (I like to purchase this 8x10 Canvas Pack which saves me a little money)

 - spray paints